fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/RS485Examples/README.md

 This folder has all of the old examples.

+I am going to create a separate README file for it.

 ## Hardware for RS485

 I have used external RS485 boards in the past.
 I now have on order some DFRobot boards DFR0219 which have an RS485 port.